Clicking on most pictures

 20 and 30 on an average.

-In 1869, when Christopher Edmondson was headmaster, a report for the Schools
+In 1846 Christopher Edmondson was appointed Master.
+In 1869 a report for the Schools

 Enquiry Commission by Mr J G Fitch, was published.
 This reported on the